 1. Welcome New Homeowners.
 A welcome package from the community association should include a letter of welcome that you or another HOA board member has signed, information about how they can get involved in the HOA, and a small gift.
 The gift should have a connection to your community, such as a gift card to a nearby coffee shop, a refrigerator magnet with key community information, or a coffee mug with the HOA logo.

 2. Organize Social Events.
 Consistently, studies have shown most Americans don't know their neighbors.
 Your homeowners have more motivation to get involved if they're at least acquainted with their neighbors.
 Your association can foster social connections by hosting at least one community-wide social event each year.
 Some associations throw a holiday party or a summer picnic.
-We have put together ways to encourage attendance to community events.
+We have put together ways to encourage attendance at community events.

 3. Create Opportunities for Homeowners to Participate.
 Some homeowners would like to be more involved, but they don't see an avenue to engage.
 Creating volunteer committees gives homeowners a way to engage that has clear expectations.
 The board can even use committees to implement some of these homeowner engagement strategies.
-Your community association could have committees for welcoming new neighbors, events, architectural review, or beautification.
+Your community association could have committees for welcoming new neighbors, events, architectural reviews, or beautification.

 4. Communicate Often.
 The HOA needs to stay in regular communication with homeowners.
 Although taking a flyer or newsletter to each door still works, modern technology like social media, emails, and texts are more efficient.
-Social media has the advantage of making easy for homeowners to become part of the conversation instead of just receiving announcements.
+Social media has the advantage of making it easy for homeowners to become part of the conversation instead of just receiving announcements.

 5. Show Appreciation for Engagement.
 Getting homeowners involved is just the beginning.
 You have to keep them engaged.
 Thanking volunteers is one way to do that.
 You may want to recognize them at the annual meeting or a community event.
 The board may want to send a thank-you note or gift if volunteers have been exceptional in sharing their time and talent with the association.